-According to his doctor’s report, Muna has been battling with kidney failure for some years which he hide it away from his friends and family, not even his wife nor kids.
+According to his doctor’s report, Muna has been battling with kidney failure for some years which he hides it away from his friends and family, not even his wife nor kids.
 Till today the industry still mourns him.

 3. Justus Esiri

-Justus Esiri lost his life to the cold hands of death on the 19th of February 2013 in Lagos State Hospital where he was diagnosed of Diabetes.
+Justus Esiri lost his life to the cold hands of death on the 19th of February 2013 in Lagos State Hospital where he was diagnosed with Diabetes.
 Justus played so many important roles in the industry before his demise.
 Below are some of the movies he was featured in;